veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 Functions and all scalar types (boolean, number, and string) are non-nullable by default whether or not they are declared with the Non-nullable operator.
-To make a value or function type nullable, use the Nullable operator.
+To make a scalar or function type nullable, use the Nullable operator.

 ---